Description

 MaxDuration:

-• Looking at maximum days below previous high in of 105 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to QQQ (444 days).
+• Looking at the maximum time in days below previous high water mark of 273 days in the last 5 years of NASDAQ 100 Low Volatility Sub-strategy, we see it is relatively smaller, thus better in comparison to the benchmark QQQ (493 days)

 AveDuration: